Wick rotation: Both thermal/quantum and static/dynamic

 Taken together, the previous two examples show how the path integral formulation of quantum mechanics is related to statistical mechanics.
 From statistical mechanics, the shape of each spring in a collection at temperature T will deviate from the least-energy shape due to thermal fluctuations; the probability of finding a spring with a given shape decreases exponentially with the energy difference from the least-energy shape.
 Similarly, a quantum particle moving in a potential can be described by a superposition of paths, each with a phase exp(iS): the thermal variations in the shape across the collection have turned into quantum uncertainty in the path of the quantum particle.

 Further details

 The Schrödinger equation and the heat equation are also related by Wick rotation.
-However, there is a slight difference.
-Statistical-mechanical -point functions satisfy positivity, whereas Wick-rotated quantum field theories satisfy reflection positivity.